La Soufriѐre Eruption 2020-2021 Fact Sheet

 *Last values calculated prior to destruction at the onset of the explosive phase.

-- A 3-person team comprising of senior scientists and technicians from The UWI-SRC and the Montserrat Volcano Observatory (MVO) is currently on island.
-This team is based at the Belmont Observatory and is working closely with local authorities to monitor the volcano.
+- A 3-person team comprising of senior scientists and technicians from The UWI-SRC and the Montserrat Volcano Observatory (MVO) was on rotation on island from January 2021 to October 2021.
+This team was based at the Belmont Observatory and worked closely with local authorities to monitor the volcano.

-- Scientists are using several techniques in their ongoing surveillance of the volcano.
-These techniques monitor volcanic earthquakes, gas emissions, and changes to the shape and size of the volcano.
+- Scientists used several techniques in their surveillance of the volcano.
+These techniques monitored volcanic earthquakes, gas emissions, and changes to the shape and size of the volcano.

-- Cameras have been installed at the Belmont Observatory and at the crater rim.
-This allows for continuous visual monitoring of the volcano.
-Before the explosive eruption in-person visual observations were made during routine visits to the summit.
+- Cameras were installed at the Belmont Observatory and at the crater rim (which was subsequently destroyed in the explosive eruption).
+This allowed for continuous visual monitoring of the volcano.
+Before the explosive eruption, in-person visual observations were made during routine visits to the summit.

 - Seismicity changed in the days leading up to the explosion with both volcano-tectonic (VT) and tremor type signals being observed.
 These indicated that the eruption had moved into a new phase.

 - Volcanic gases including sulphur gases, halides and carbon dioxide continue to be emitted from the volcano.
-The smell of sulphur will be particularly evident downwind of the volcano.
+The smell of sulphur was evident downwind of the volcano.
 Carbon dioxide is colourless, odourless and can be deadly in high concentrations near the volcano.

 The UWI-SRC and the St. Vincent & the Grenadines National Emergency Management Organization (NEMO) are the official sources of information on La Soufriѐre.
 The public is advised to be wary of fake news from unofficial sources.